 What are the benefits of virtualization?

+You know that security should be continuous and integrated.
 Virtualization is an elegant solution to many common security problems.
 In environments where security policies require systems separated by a firewall, those 2 systems could safely reside on the same physical box.
 In a development environment, each developer can have their own sandbox, immune from another developer’s rogue or runaway code.

 How are virtual machines managed?

 Virtualization management software is designed to—well—make virtualization more manageable.
 Sure, you can manually allocate resources into VMs, make space for them on servers, test them, and install patches as needed.
 But splitting single systems into hundreds means multiplying the work needed to keep those systems running, up to date, and secure.

 If all the VMs are tied to a monitoring, provisioning, or management tool, systems can be migrated automatically to better-suited hardware during periods of peak use or maintenance.
 Imagine a farm of servers that can be retasked in seconds—according to workload and time of day.
 As a particular guest instance begins consuming more resources, the monitoring system moves that guest to another server with less demand or or allocates more resources to it from a central pool.

 It's easy to confuse the 2, particularly because they both revolve around separating resources from hardware to create a useful environment.
 Virtualization helps create clouds, but that doesn't make it cloud computing.
 Think about it like this:

 - Virtualization is a technology that separates functions from hardware